 The Nominations and Governance Committee evaluates all director candidates in accordance with the director qualification standards described above.
 The Nominations and Governance Committee evaluates a candidate's qualifications to serve as a member of the Board based on the skills and characteristics of such individual Board member, as well as the composition of the Board as a whole.
-In addition, the Nominations and Governance Committee will evaluate a candidate's independence, diversity, skills and experience in the context of the Board's needs.
+In addition, the Nominations and Governance Committee will evaluate a candidate's independence, diversity, skills and experience in the context of the Board's needs and its oversight of long-term strategy.